 Our vision is to improve the quality of care through multidisciplinary clinical education and research in the Intermountain region and academic community.

-The Clinical Simulation Program at Primary Children’s Medical center consists of two elements: high fidelity, mannequin-based simulation, and PC based simulation
+The Clinical Simulation Program at Primary Children’s Hospital consists of two elements: high fidelity, mannequin-based simulation, and PC based simulation